robvandenbrink/Critical-Controls-v7/CC01/README.md

-Scripts in Support of CIS Critical Controls 01
+Scripts and Blogs in Support of CIS Critical Control 01 - Inventory and Control of Hardware Assets

 Using AD to find hosts that aren't in AD - fun with the [IPAddress] construct!